-For this example we retrieve two Lung Cancer datasets using the inSilicoDb package [10].
-Both datasets were assayed on different platforms (Affymetrix Human Genome U133A Array and Affymetrix Human Genome U133 Plus 2.0 Array) and then preprocessed using fRMA [6].
+For this example we retrieve two Lung Cancer datasets using the inSilicoDb package [9].
+Both datasets were assayed on a different platform (Affymetrix Human Genome U133A Array versus Affymetrix Human Genome U133 Plus 2.0 Array) and where preprocessed using fRMA [5].